open-telemetry/opentelemetry-specification/specification/metrics/api.md

 and a count equal to 1.
 When there is no aggregation, these results are equivalent.

+It may seem pointless to define a default aggregation when there is exactly one data point.
+The default aggregation is specified to apply when performing spatial aggregation, meaning to combine measurements across label sets or in a distributed setting.
+Although a `ValueObserver` observes one value per collection interval, the default aggregation specifies how it will be aggregated with other values, absent any other configuration.

-The recommendation is to choose the instrument with the more-appropriate default aggregation.
-If you are observing a queue size across a group of machines and the only thing you want to know is the aggregate queue size, use `SumObserver`.
+Therefore, considering the choice between `ValueObserver` and `UpDownSumObserver`, the recommendation is to choose the instrument with the more-appropriate default aggregation.
+If you are observing a queue size across a group of machines and the only thing you want to know is the aggregate queue size, use `SumObserver` because it produces a sum, not a distribution.
 If you are observing a queue size across a group of machines and you are interested in knowing the distribution of queue sizes across those machines, use `ValueObserver`.

 ## Interpretation